Geoffrey K. Pullum: Early life

 After the band broke up, Pullum enrolled in the University of York in 1968, graduating in 1972 with a Bachelor of Arts with first class honours.
-In 1976 he completed a PhD in Linguistics at University College London.
+In 1976 he completed a PhD in Linguistics degree at University College London, where his thesis supervisor was Neil Smith.

-Career
+Career as a linguist

+Pullum's work in the 1970s with Desmond Derbyshire, for whom he was the primary doctoral supervisor, established the existence of object-initial languages.
+He took a position as a Lecturer at University College London in 1974, while still a graduate student at Cambridge University.

 Pullum left Britain in 1980, taking visiting positions at the University of Washington and Stanford University.
-In 1987, he became a United States citizen.
-He worked at the University of California, Santa Cruz, from 1981 to 2007.
+In 1981, he was appointed Associate Professor in the Department of Linguistics at the University of California, Santa Cruz, where he worked from 1981 to 2007.
+He was Dean of Graduate Studies and Research from 1987 to 1993.
+From 1983 to 1989, he wrote the regular "Topic Comment" pieces in Natural Language and Linguistic Theory.

-In 1995, Pullum started to collaborate with Rodney Huddleston and other linguists on The Cambridge Grammar of the English Language, which won the Leonard Bloomfield Book Award of the Linguistic Society of America in 2004.
+He contributed significantly to the development of Generalized Phrase Structure Grammar.
+In 1983, he and Arnold Zwicky showed that n't is a negative inflectional morpheme, and not simply a contraction of not.
+In 1995, Pullum started to collaborate with Rodney Huddleston and other linguists on The Cambridge Grammar of the English Language, which was published in 2002 and won the Leonard Bloomfield Book Award of the Linguistic Society of America in 2004.

+From 1998 until 2002, he produced 10 "Lingua Franca" talks for the Australian Broadcasting Corporation.
 In 2000, he published, in the style of Dr. Seuss, a proof of Turing's theorem that the halting problem is recursively unsolvable.

-In 2003, he was elected a Fellow of the American Academy of Arts and Sciences and in 2009 a Fellow of the British Academy.
+In 2003, he was elected a Fellow of the American Academy of Arts and Sciences.
+In 2004, Barbara Scholz, Pullum, and James Rogers initiated a group project on the applications of model theory in syntax, which was supported by the Radcliffe Institute for Advanced Study at Harvard University in 2005–2006.
 In 2007, he moved to the School of Philosophy, Psychology and Language Sciences, University of Edinburgh, where he was Professor of General Linguistics and at one time Head of Linguistics and English Language.
+In 2009 he was elected a Fellow of the British Academy, and, in 2019, a Member of Academia Europaea.
+He became emeritus professor in 2020.